nrullo/guide-intro-to-angular/README.md

 # AngularJS Tutorial: Build a Gmail Clone

-Build a simple email application and learn core AngularJS concepts.
+Build a sssimple email application and learn core AngularJS concepts.
 By the end of this tutorial you'll be able to see (fake) emails, search by subject line and read / delete emails.

 ### [AngularJS Tutorial: Learn Angular by building a Gmail clone](http://www.thinkful.com/learn/angularjs-tutorial-build-a-gmail-clone/)